Ondine Smulders, UKCP (accr.)

 Other areas of counselling I deal with

-Given my expat status and third culture upbringing, I have a particularly interest in working with expat and third culture issues including Brexit anxiety, rootlessness, belonging, freedom, identity and home.
+Given my expat status and third culture upbringing, I have a particular interest in working with expat and third culture issues including Brexit anxiety, rootlessness, belonging, freedom, identity and home.

 I support clients who struggle with mid-life issues including menopause & andropause, lack of meaning, mid-life crisis, and fear of growing old and dying.